 AMD will introduce features like ray tracing and variable rate shading in the new GPU for Exynos processors.
 Yes, not many mobile games rely on these advanced features, but given Samsung’s supremacy in the tech world, we can expect them to partner with game studios to bring out special titles that can make the most of these advanced features.
-Anybody that wants a console-like gaming experience in their smartphones, will have to switch to the next flagship series Samsung processors.
+Anybody who wants a console-like gaming experience on their smartphones will have to switch to the next flagship series of Samsung processors.

-We will see this GPU on the Exynos 2200, which is rumoured to power the next line of S series smartphones.
-The name of the processor might end up being something different, but whatever model name it comes with, we can be sure that the next S22 series smartphone will have this AMD developed GPU.
+We will see this GPU on the Exynos 2200, rumored to power the next line of S series smartphones.
+The processor’s name might end up being something different, but whatever model name it comes with, we can be sure that the next S22 series smartphone will have this AMD-developed GPU.

 Exynos 2200 to be made using Samsung’s 4nm node

 According to MauriQHD, the Exynos 2200 will be manufactured using Samsung’s 4nm process for better power efficiency.
 The upcoming Exynos 2200 will likely be an octa-core processor just like the predecessor Exynos 2100.
-Also, we might see a similar core configuration, but with a maximum frequency of up to 3GHz.
+Also, we might see a similar core configuration but with a maximum frequency of up to 3GHz.
 The current flagship Exynos chip offers a single Cortex-X1 CPU at 2.91GHz.
-Rumours suggest the Exynos 2200 for smartphones may provide up to 25% better CPU performance and it could outperform the Apple A14 Bionic chipset by a great margin.
+Rumors suggest the Exynos 2200 for smartphones may provide up to 25% better CPU performance, and it could outperform the Apple A14 Bionic chipset by a great margin.